 Our growth plans

 We have plans for significant growth of our existing Pelican Lake Wabiskaw production as we expand our polymer enhanced oil recovery project.
-We have initiated a multi-year growth plan to increase drilling with production expected to reach about 55,000 barrels per day net by the end of 2016.
+We have initiated a multi-year growth plan to increase drilling with production eventually expected to reach about 55,000 barrels per day net.

 Did you know?